UofAScienceCamps2018/Console-Scavenger-Hunt/.clue-templates/clue10.md

 Now you can `sort random_words` to get back to alphabetical order, or `sort -r random_words` for reverse alphabetical order.

+Using different flags in the sort command you can sort numerically.
+Use "sort --help to find the appropriate flag.

 #### Finding Clue 11 ####

-In the scavenger-hunt folder there is a file called NHL-Data.txt This file contains the number of assists of each NHL player in the 2013-2014 year.
+In the scavenger-hunt folder, there is a file called NHL-Data.txt This file contains the number of assists of each NHL player in the 2013-2014 year.
 You can open view this file using "cat [filename]".
-Using what you have learnt in this clue sort the NHL data to determine the player with the most assists in 2013-2014.The hint will be the name of the player with the most assists. python next_clue.py [secret] 11 [name].
+Using what you have learned in this clue sort the NHL data to determine the player with the most assists in 2013-2014.
+The hint will be the name of the player with the most assists. python next_clue.py [secret] 11 [name].